anyscale/templates/templates/fine-tune-llm_v2/README.md

 # !llmforge anyscale finetune  training_configs/full_param/llama-3-8b.yaml
 ```

-`LLMForge` is an Anyscale specific CLI and library that is installed on this workspace so that you can quickly experiment and customize various LLM finetuning experiments by simply modifying a config file.
+`LLMForge` is an Anyscale CLI and library that is installed on this workspace so that you can quickly experiment and customize various LLM finetuning experiments by simply modifying a config file.
 For extensive documentation around what is supported through the config refer to [docs](https://docs.anyscale.com/reference/finetuning-config-api/).

 ```python